Baskervilles (musical group)

-Baskervilles are Christoph Gerozissis, Rob Keith, Stephanie Finucane and Craig Van Orsdale.
+Baskervilles are a band made up of Christoph Gerozissis, Rob Keith, Stephanie Finucane and Craig Van Orsdale.
 Formed in New York City in 1997.
-They started life as the Baskervils in 1993 in Tampa, fronted by Laura Taylor.
-During that time, they had a self-published label called Baskervinyl Records.
+They debuted as the Baskervils in 1993 in Tampa, fronted by Laura Taylor.
+During that time, they ran a self-published label called Baskervinyl Records.

 History

 Taylor left the band in 1997 and the remaining Baskervils moved to New York City.
-Inspired by the Television Personalities, Blondie, The Kinks, Love, the Left Banke and French Pop played by DJ Franco at the Vampyros Lesbos party in New York City, they altered the name to Baskervilles and turned the amplifiers down to perform high energy keyboard driven pop at low volumes.
+Inspired by the Television Personalities, Blondie, The Kinks, Love, the Left Banke and the French Pop played by DJ Franco at the Vampyros Lesbos party in New York City.
+They changed their name to Baskervilles and turned their amplifiers down to perform high energy, keyboard driven pop at lower volumes.
 The lyrics were designed to be simple narratives and open ended romantic stories, many pertaining to New York City.

 From 1997 to 2002, Baskervilles performed a handful of well received shows at the Mercury Lounge in the East Village.
-During that time, Baskervilles recorded 2 sessions at Mitch Easter's (Let's Active, R.E.M.)
-Fidelitorium studio in North Carolina and 1 session at Dubway Studios in New York City.
+During that time, Baskervilles recorded 2 sessions at Mitch Easter's Fidelitorium studio in North Carolina and 1 session at Dubway Studios in New York City.
 The group made one trip outside of New York City in the summer of 2002 to perform at a museum opening at the Migros Museum in Zurich, Switzerland featuring the artwork of Yayoi Kusama and Michel Auder.